bvanderveen/jsbsim-docker/README.md

 This will run the simulator process in a Docker container.

+# How to talk to it

+Eventually you'll be able to open up a socket to this thing and send it effector values, ask it to iterate forward in time, and then receive the next state of the simulation back from it.
+This isn't implemented yet.

 # Notes

 The latest source of JSBSim (1.0.rc2) is included in the repository as a tarball.